 Pecha Kucha Night Dundee Vol.24 at the Caird Hall!

-Pecha Kucha Night will be BSL interpreted by Linda Duncan and Jennifer Ramsay who will be positioned stage right.
-The venue is also fully accessible and has space for wheelchair users and their friends/family/helper to sit together.
+Pecha Kucha Night was BSL interpreted by Linda Duncan and Jennifer Ramsay positioned stage right.
+The venue was also fully accessible with space for wheelchair users and their friends/family/helper to sit together.
 For more, see Caird Hall’s accessibility guide.